prashant-ramcharan/courgette-jvm-example/README.md

-# Courgette-JVM Example
+# Courgette-JVM with Gradle Example

-An example project showing how to use Courgette-JVM.
+An example project showing how to use Courgette-JVM with Gradle.

 ## System Requirements